benamie/remote-sensing/docs/Lab 01/10_LabIntro.md

 4. **NAIP**.
 The National Agriculture Imagery Program ([NAIP](http://www.fsa.usda.gov/programs-and-services/aerial-photography/imagery-programs/naip-imagery/)) is an effort to acquire imagery over the continental US on a 3-year rotation using airborne sensors.
 The imagery has a spatial resolution of 1-2 meters.

     1. Search for 'naip' and import the data set for *'NAIP: National Agriculture Imagery Program'*.
 Name the import naip.
-Since NAIP imagery is distributed as quarters of Digital Ortho Quads at irregular cadence, load everything from the most recent year in the acquisition cycle (2012) over the study area and [mosaic()](https://developers.google.com/earth-engine/guides/ic_composite_mosaic) it:
+Since NAIP imagery is distributed as quarters of Digital Ortho Quads at irregular cadence, load everything from the closest year to the examples in its acquisition cycle (2012) over the study area and [mosaic()](https://developers.google.com/earth-engine/guides/ic_composite_mosaic) it:

         ```javascript
         // Get NAIP images for the study period and region of interest.